 About Ouro

 Ouro started from a simple frustration: too many competitive matches feel disposable because the systems around them make it easy for trust, accountability, and player quality to break down.
+The next step is building the founding community that can prove a better queue is possible.

 Why Ouro exists